 Surrealism vs. Magic Realism

-The development of Magic Realism in countries outside of Germany is complicated by the somewhat concurrent development of Surrealism .
-Some art critics and historians have failed to distinguish Magic Realism from Expressionism on the one hand, while others include many of its works as a part of Surrealism .
+The development of Magic Realism in countries outside of Germany is complicated by the somewhat concurrent development of Surrealism.
+Some art critics and historians have failed to distinguish Magic Realism from Expressionism on the one hand, while others include many of its works as a part of Surrealism.
 Therefore a discussion of these movements is not possible without first defining what each of these movements represent, and how to they differ from each other.

-Surrealism was an organized movement in both art and Icon 1988 Leonora Carringtonliterature, finding its impetus in "The Surrealist Manifesto", published by poet and art critic André Breton in 1924.
-The purpose of this art was an approach to finds ways to methods of uniting the conscious and subconscious realms of experience.
-The world of dream and fantasy would be joined to the everyday rational world in "an absolute reality, a surreality".
-The Surrealists drew from the theories of Sigmund Freud, probing the subconscious mind as a wellspring of imagination.
+Surrealism was an organized movement in both art and Icon 1988 Leonora Carringtonliterature, finding its impetus in "The Surrealist Manifesto", published by poet and art critic Andr?Breton in 1924.
+The purpose of this art was an approach to finds methods of uniting the conscious and subconscious realms of experience.
+The world of dream and fantasy would thus be joined with the everyday rational world in "an absolute reality, a surreality".
+The Surrealists often drew from the theories of Sigmund Freud, probing the subconscious mind as a wellspring of imagination.
 The Surrealists engaged in rather spirited, sometimes unharmonious, discussions as to how to tap the subconscious mind and manifest it in their works.
-Some of them were interested in abnormal behaviors and sexuality.
-In contrast, the artists of Neue Sachlichkeit generally were often socially critical or very candid about sexuality, but they acted more often as observers of society than as explorers of the subconscious mind.
+Some Surrealists were interested in abnormal behaviors and sexuality.
+By contrast, the Magic Realists tended to view the world in terms of universals, rather than through introspection and self-analysis.
+They are more often observers of society and nature, rather than explorers of swiss replica watches depths of the subconscious mind.

 Both Surrealism and Magic Realism use a mixture of realism and fantastic elements.
 The main differences lay in the content itself.
 The objective of the Magic Realist is to bring us fresh presentation of the everyday world we live in.
 The artist may choose unusual points of view, mysterious juxtapositions or common objects presented in uncanny ways.
 However, everything we see is within the realm of the possible, although sometimes unlikely.
 Surrealism takes us to another world, one which is unreal and exists only in our mind.
-It presents the impossible, using both traditional and experimental artistic techniques, sometimes surprising or even shocking us.
+It presents the impossible, using both traditional and experimental artistic techniques, often shocking us.

 Our discussion continues...